hichemamb/react-challenge-191026/README.md

 ```
 - The server will turn in http://localhost:8080/

+### BDD

+- It work with a local MYSQL database, you have to do some configs

+  - 1 - In /server/config/env.js change the database config to you're (this config will go to the sequelize instance in /server/config/db.js).
+  - 2 - Run MySQL wherever you want to (Terminal / MySQL Workbench / PhpMyAdmin ...) and create a DATABASE with the name you made in the environment variables in env.js.

 ## REST API
 - /register => register an user and store data to database (return data user object)
 - /login => authenticate an user and return a JWT to get authorization